Mentor a Student

 For helpful tips on enhancing your mentee/mentor relationship, explore these mentorship resources.

 The Department of Laboratory Medicine and Pathobiology (LMP) has launched a program where graduate students seek out alumni to mentor them in a variety of ways for professional, personal and academic development.
 Opportunities range from a year-long mentoring relationship to one-off presentation coaching.
 Alumni mentors must be a graduate of an LMP program.
-To learn more visit our mentoring information page.

-A student-led mentorship program organized by the Life Sciences Career Development Society.
+A student-led mentorship program organized by the Life Sciences Career Development Syndicate.
 Alumni mentors must be a graduate of a Temerty Faculty of Medicine Life Sciences program.
 The program runs in the winter, from January to April.

 The Department of Physical Therapy Mentorship Program is dedicated to connecting final year students and graduates of the program through instructive and meaningful activities.